EBI-Metabolights/mtbls-ws3/docs/design/aspects/configuration.md

 ### General design and coding principles

-- The content and structure of a configuration file depend on the application's dependency container and selected service/repository implementations.
+- The content and structure of a configuration file is dynamic and depends on the application's dependency container and selected service/repository implementations.
 - Application dependency container loads configuration file and uses its content to initiate container elements (resource, service, repository, etc.).
 - Any configuration related to business logic can be defined in config file.
 They can be injected by dependency injection mechanism.